Santo Stefano alla Lizza: Overview

 A Romanesque style building documented to exist since the 12th-century, was reconstructed in 1671–75.
 The façade is crowned with a tympanum with an oculus, and preceded by a flight of stairs in brick.
 The interior once housed a Madonna with child and Saints by Andrea Vanni and a complete predella by Giovanni di Paolo (six scenes from the Life of St Stephen with a central Crucifixion with Saints Jerome and Bernard), now in the Baptistery of Siena.
-On the right altar was a Visitation by Rutilio Manetti (also in now kept in the Baptistery).
+On the right altar was a Visitation by Rutilio Manetti (also now kept in the Baptistery).
 The apse has a fragmentary Deposition by Antonio Buonfigli.